A Model of Polarization on Social Media: Equilibrium characterization

-In our framework, heterogeneity in the valuations for the public goods generates different demands of the public goods: players of moderate types have a lower \textit{total} demand the more concave benefits from consuming each public goods are, as shown in Figure \ref{fig:demands}.
-This matters for the existence of equilibria in which moderate types receive links.
-Formally, \begin{lemma} If $\max\{t_i,1-t_i\}\geq\max\{t_j,1-t_j\}$, then $\hat{x}_i+\hat{y}_i\geq\hat{x}_j+\hat{y}_j$. \end{lemma}
+In our framework, heterogeneity in the valuations for the public goods generates different demands for them.
+The gap in total public goods demand between players with extreme and moderate tastes plays a key role in our analysis.
+We measure this difference by \textit{zeal}, $z(f,c)$: